ULL-MFP-AET/ull-mfp-aet.github.io/tema2-expresiones-regulares-y-analisis-lexico/README.md

 null
 ```

+#### Forward References

 Forward references can also be used, but be sure the referenced parenthesis
 has matched when is going to be used.
 This usually means that the forward reference
-is inside some repetition group:
+is inside some repetition group.
+For example, this regexp matches with `train` only if
+it is prefixed by at least one `choo`:

 ```js
 [~/.../github-actions/225-github-actions-demo(master)]$ node